maddinkunze/superperforator/README.md

 <p align="center"><img src="docs/img/process_steps.jpg" width="80%"></p>

 Now you are ready to print, cut and assemble your calendar.
 The first step is obvious: print the PDF file onto your thick paper.
-The print is double sided, if your printer does not support duplex, you have to turn the page manually to get a double sided print.
+The generated print file is designed to be double sided, so if your printer does not support duplex, you have to turn the page manually to get a double sided print.

 <p align="center"><img src="docs/img/process_print_duplex.jpg" width="50%"></p>